edeliver/edeliver/README.md

 ### Build Commands

 The releases must be built on a system that is similar to the target system.
 E.g. if you want to deploy to a production system based on linux, the release must also be built on a linux system.
-Furthermore the [erlang runtime / OPT version](http://www.erlang.org/download.html) (e.g. OTP 17.5) of the remote build system is included into the release built and delivered to all production system.
-It is not required to install the otp runtime on the production systems.
+Furthermore the [erlang runtime / OPT version](http://www.erlang.org/download.html) (e.g. OTP 17.5) of the remote build system and the elixir runtime is included into the release built and delivered to all production system.
+It is not required to install the otp runtime nor elixir on the production systems.
 For build commands the following **configuration** variables must be set:

 - `APP`: the name of your release which should be built